rakeshyennam/asos/README.md

 Pre-requisites:-
 Install Visual Studio
-Open asos solution into the visual studio
-Install "Selenium webdriver", "specflow" and "NUGet" packages Download "GeckoDriver" and place it in the project bin/debug folder
+git clone "<gitlink>" and Open asos solution into the visual studio Install "Selenium webdriver", "specflow" and "NUGet" packages Download "GeckoDriver" and place it in the project bin/debug folder